v1lling/RESTool/README.md

 ### Auth Config

+// TODO: describe how to do when having api key

 The `auth` property allows you to configure authentication endpoints.
 It has the following properties:

 | Property | Type | Required? | Description | Expected Format |